vascovdeng/LastWriteAccess-Checker/README.md

 * Is the file/directory bigger than the minimal file size?
 * Has the file/directory been changed in the given time?

 If the answer to both questions is true, then the file/directory shall be passed in a list, together with the path location and the last edited time.
-This list is then saved in a .txt file.
+This list is then saved in a .txt file. test